 Life in Cyprus by an Army wife who REALLY didn’t want to move overseas

-by Carolyn Aggar, AFF Regional Manager Cyprus
+by Carolyn Aggar, former AFF Regional Manager Cyprus

 Historically, Army life and I haven’t seen eye-to-eye.
 Soon after meeting my husband, he deployed on a tour overseas for four months.
 Then came the real bombshell…he was posted to Cyprus in a few months’ time.